n-popescu/LunaGC_6.0.0/README.md

 - Make sure to set useEncryption and useInRouting both to false otherwise you might encounter errors.
 - To use windy make sure that you put your luac files in C:\Windy (make the folder if it doesnt exist)
 - If you get an error related to MongoDB connection timeout, check if the mongodb service is running.
 On windows: Press windows key and r then type `services.msc`, look for mongodb server and if it's not started then start it by right clicking on it and start.
 On linux, you can do `systemctl status mongod` to see if it's running, if it isn't then type `systemctl start mongod`.
 However, if you get error 14 on linux change the owner of the mongodb folder and the .sock file (`sudo chown -R mongodb:mongodb /var/lib/mongodb` and `sudo chown mongodb:mongodb /tmp/mongodb-27017.sock` then try to start the service again.)

-## What works

-- find out

-## What doesn't work

-- a lot of stuff
-- find out

 ## Credit